deathkel/JsonRPC/README.markdown

-JsonRPC PHP Client and Server
+JsonRPC PHP Client and Server For Laravel
 =============================

 A simple Json-RPC client/server that just works.